Wednesday, November 28, 2007

 Of course, you may be "smart" to fold at that point, but you're no genius -- because you should've folded in first position to begin with, and avoid losing the money you called with.

+The point is, you should bet differently depending on your position at the table in each hand.
+For the hands where you're among the first to bet, you should play even more tightly.
 If you're among the last to bet (particularly if you're the Dealer, Small Blind, or Big Blind), then you have the advantage, and you can play (slightly) more loosely -- and aggressively (which we'll get to tomorrow).

 3. Patience: It's crucial to be patient.
 Too many players get impatient after they find themselves getting shitty hole cards a dozen times in a row, and so they decide to bet on their thirteenth shitty hand, and then wind up losing.
 You must be patient, and wait for the good cards to come to you.
 Everyone's luck evens out in the long-run.